I’ve compiled a list of the best top-rated wet cat foods here and also a list of the worst foods you should avoid.

 This one passes the taste test at my house.
 It is a great affordable option.
 My cats love the texture.
 It is a perfectly smooth pate in gel.
 I can hold it upside down over a plate and the whole mass of paté plops out.

 What makes these convenient is that you can open just one side if you want to put out a small amount of food, rather than opening a larger can and refrigerating it and then having to warm up the food again before feeding it.
 The sides come apart.
-Just fold and snap.
+Just fold n’ snap.

 Only the paté texture made the list because their cuts in gravy line is higher than the 10% carbs limit.
 I have used the cuts in gravy flavors for a picky eater, because the ingredient list on that food is a bit better than the Fancy Feast gravy lover’s.

 Another reason this one made the list is because the paté line has about 45% fat and 45% protein.
 That is very balanced.
-Many people don’t realize that the majority of wet foods on the market have around 25-35% protein, which is too low in my opinion.
+Many people don’t realize that the majority of wet foods on the market only have around 25-35% protein, which is too low in my opinion.

 Meat is priority in all of their products.
 This brand is canned in a facility that also packs human foods.
 Both Tiki Cat and Weruva make foods with the same texture: shredded meats or chunks in gel/broth.
 Pretty much all of their canned varieties are good except the few containing rice.
 Their After Dark line contains nutritious and tasty organ meats.